 Like hydrophobic surfaces, larger amounts of organic liquids will pool together, the edges pulling back from the oleophobic surface and move as one sheet.
 This effect can also be described as de-wetting – where the liquid pulls away the surface seems to remain totally dry.

-With the potential to impart properties such as stay-dry, easy-to-clean, oleophobic coatings and treatments are finding their way into more mainstream applications.
-Anti-smudge and anti-fingerprint coatings are oleophobic and are used widely on touchscreens.
+With the potential to impart properties such as stay-dry or easy-to-clean, oleophobic coatings and treatments are finding their way into more mainstream applications.
+Anti-smudge and anti-fingerprint coatings are typically oleophobic.

 Measuring Contact Angle: